 Rules regarding limits on exposures derive from the CRR.
 A bank's exposure towards one borrower or a group of connected borrowers is considered large if it is equal to or exceeds 10 per cent. of the bank's eligible capital.
 As a general rule, exposure to a borrower or a group of connected borrowers shall not exceed 25 per cent. of the bank's eligible capital.
 An exception to this limit applies to exposures to institutions (as required by the CRR).
-According to it, the bank's exposure to an institution or group of connected borrowers which includes one or more institutions shall not exceed the higher of 25 per cent. of the bank's eligible capital or \in 100 million, under the condition that the sum of exposures to all connected borrowers to all connected borrowers ball or \in 100 million, under the condition that the sum of exposures to all connected borrowers ball connected borrowers ball or \in 100 million, under the condition that the sum of exposures to all connected borrowers ball connected borrowers ball connected borrowers ball connected borrowers ball or \in 100 million that the sum of exposures to all connected borrowers ball borrowe borrowers in the group which are not institutions does not exceed 25 per cent. of the bank's eligible capital.
-Where the amount of \notin 100 million is higher than 25 per cent. of the bank's eligible capital, exposure exceeding 25 per cent. of the bank's eligible capital may not exceed 100 per cent. of the bank's eligible capital.
+According to it, the bank's exposure to an institution or group of connected borrowers which includes one or more institutions shall not exceed the higher of 25 per cent. of the bank's eligible capital or ε 100 million, under the condition that the sum of exposures to all connected borrowers in the group which are not institutions does not exceed 25 per cent. of the bank's eligible capital.
+Where the amount of ε 100 million is higher than 25 per cent. of the bank's eligible capital, exposure exceeding 25 per cent. of the bank's eligible capital may not exceed 100 per cent. of the bank's eligible capital.